doctorfree/MusicPlayerPlus/README.md

 }
 ```

+MPD is a powerful and flexible music player server with many configuration
+options.
 Additional MPD configuration may be desired.
 See the
 [MPD User's Manual](https://mpd.readthedocs.io/en/stable/user.html)

+### Start MPD

+If this is a fresh installation of MPD, start mpd by executing the command:

+`sudo systemctl start mpd`

+If you want MPD to start automatically on subsequent reboots, run:

+`sudo systemctl enable mpd`

+And if you want MPD to start automatically when a client tries to connect:

+`sudo systemctl enable mpd.socket`

 ### Initialize Music Database
 To initialize the music database, after configuring MPD as described above,
 launch an MPD client and update the database.
 The `mpcplus` MPD client can
 be used for this or the standard `mpc` MPD client can be used.
-For example:

 After launching the MPD client make sure the MPD client window has focus
 and type `u`.
 This should trigger a database update.
 If your music library